How to Store Bathrobes Correctly: Hanging or Lying Down?

 Of course, most bathrobes tolerate ironing, but the question arises whether such treatment is necessary or helpful at all.
 This is certainly not the case with terry cloth bathrobes because terry cloth looks smooth and wrinkle-free after washing and drying anyway.
 In many cases, ironing is even counterproductive because the fibers are pressed flat.
 At the same time, the fluffy bathrobe, in particular, should not have flat fiber loops!
 Many bathrobe owners even put them in the dryer to make the fibers as soft and fluffy as possible.

-Tip: For colored bathrobes, it is essential that the temperature is as low as possible during a drying cycle.
+Tip: For colored bathrobes, the temperature must be as low as possible during a drying cycle.
 Otherwise, the color brilliance suffers.
 In addition, the robe should be hung on a hanger for drying because it is not always really cabinet-dry after removal from the dryer.

 • Only select the temperature as high as necessary (observe the laundry labels!)